ccraig09/Unifyr-Inspo/README.md

 This contains everything you need to run your app locally.

-This folder mirrors the Lab Studio session—switch Cursor to Gemini 3 for new iterations and commit the exports here.
+> Note: This folder is a snapshot exported from **Lab Studio**, our in-house Gemini 3 workspace.
+No need to open any external design UI—just run it locally if you need the reference implementation.

 ## Run Locally